This post is a step-by-step guide describing the common installation tasks for Oracle Analytics Cloud (OAC) Remote Data Gateway (RDG).

 ssh RDG-Host <Install Directory>/domain/bin/status.sh

 Additional RDG installations in different availability domains are recommended for High-Availability (HA) requirements.
-However, to avoid conflicts only one agent should be enabled in OAC at any one time.

 This post described the common installation tasks for Oracle Analytics Cloud (OAC) Remote Data Gateway (RDG).